OmarMiniesy/Notes/Windows/Active Directory/Kerberos.md

 > The TGT is encrypted using the `krbtgt` account's password hash, and therefore the user can't access its contents.

+> The `krbtgt` is the service account for the key distribution service.
+Gaining control over this account will enable an attacker to have access to anything on the domain.
+One attack on this is he *Golden Ticket* attack.

 The user then presents the TGT to the DC, requesting a *Ticket Granting Service (TGS)* ticket for a specific service.
 - To request a TGS, the user will send their username and a timestamp encrypted using the Session Key, along with the TGT and a [[Active Directory#Service Principal Name (SPN)|SPN]] which indicates the service and server name we intend to access.
 - This is the *TGS-REQ*.
 If the TGT is successfully validated, its data is copied to create a TGS ticket.